Duration & Fees

 DAY 22: Iringa to Dar es Salaam (B / L / D)

-DAY 23: Dar es Salaam to Zanzibar (Optional) (B)
+DAY 23: Dar es Salaam to Zanzibar (B)

-A ferry is taken from Dar es Salaam to the "Spice Island,” where there is the option to spend the next three nights.
+A ferry is taken from Dar es Salaam to the "Spice Island,” where the next three nights will be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join here to replace those that’ll leave at the end of the excursion to Zanzibar.

-Please note: Accommodation and meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
-The Trip Leader is available and can arrange accommodation, while meals can be enjoyed from a wide selection of restaurants.
+Please note: Meals are not provided whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
+The Trip Leader is available and can arrange activities, while meals can be enjoyed from a wide selection of restaurants.
 There is a wide variety of optional excursions on offer - please see price guide under "Extra Information".

 PLEASE NOTE: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.